Emporia State Hornets football

-The Emporia State Hornets football program is a college football team that represents Emporia State University, often referred to as "Emporia State" or "ESU".
-The team competes as a member of the Mid-America Intercollegiate Athletics Association (MIAA), which is a conference in the Division II of the National Collegiate Athletic Association (NCAA).
+The Emporia State Hornets football program is a college football team that represents Emporia State University.
+The team competes as a member of the Mid-America Intercollegiate Athletics Association (MIAA), which is a conference in the NCAA Division II.
 The program began in 1897 and has fifteen conference titles.
-On December 15, 2006, former Hornet quarterback Garin Higgins became the team's 24th head coach, following the resignation of Dave Wiemers.
+On December 15, 2006, former Hornets quarterback Garin Higgins became the team's 24th head coach, following the resignation of Dave Wiemers.
 Home games are played on Jones Field at Welch Stadium, located on the Emporia State University campus in Emporia, Kansas.
-In August 2017, Hero Sports named Emporia State the "best football team in Kansas, regardless of division."
+In August 2017, Hero Sports named Emporia State the "best football team in Kansas, regardless of division".